Sheet Pan Lemon Chicken Dinner

 More sheet pan recipes:

-- 12 oz baby dutch yellow potatoes cut into…
+- 12 oz baby dutch yellow potatoes, cut into 1-inch pieces

 - 4 tbsp lemon juice